 A sinking fund is established by setting aside revenue over a period of time to meet future capital expenses.
 The annual amount to be set aside is determined by the expected life of the asset using the formula:

-Expected cost of replacement (including inflation) divided by the expected number of years before replacement
+Expected cost of replacement (including inflation) divided by the expected number of years before replacement.
+For example, a club may set aside $15,000 from club revenue each year over 10 years to replace a $150,000 synthetic surface.

 For example, a club may set aside $15,000 from club revenue each year to replace a $150,000 synthetic surface in 10 years.